-Could result in the UTV overturning or going out of control.
+Could result in the UTV overturning or losing control.

 Go slowly and be extra careful when operating on unfamiliar terrain.
 Always be alert to changing terrain conditions when operating the UTV.

 Failure to use extra care when operating on excessively rough, slippery or loose terrain.